 By Lucile Francomme

 Tenterhill is a modern take on a traditional colourwork hat.
-It is worked in the round from the bottom up and features a graphic two-colour pattern that fades into a single colour at the crown.
+It is worked in the round from the bottom up and features a graphic two-colour pattern that fades into a single color at the crown.
 Lore is light yet incredibly warm making this an ideal companion on cold days.

 Bowness